- What is project scope?

 All of these issues can be frustrating and they can take you off track, resulting in budgets being exceeded and timeliness being extended.
 However, with a project scope statement, you can help to avoid these situations.

-Successful project scope management provides a clear and evident idea regarding the cost, labour, and time involved in the project.
+Successful management provides a clear and evident idea regarding the cost, labour, and time involved in the project.
 It helps to distinguish between what is required and what is not needed for accomplishing in the project.

 Scope in project management will establish the project’s control factors to address elements that may change throughout the lifecycle of the project.